L'Oreal offers $840 million for Chinese skincare company

-PARIS L'Oreal (OREP.PA), the world's largest cosmetics group, has offered to acquire Chinese skincare company Magic Holdings International (1633.HK) for HK$6,538 million (537 million pounds).
+PARIS L'Oreal (OREP.PA), the world's largest cosmetics group, has offered to acquire Chinese skincare company Magic Holdings International (1633.HK) for HK$6,538 million ($840 million).

 Paris-based L'Oreal announced its move for the Hong Kong-listed maker of facial masks on Thursday and said that its HK$6.30-per-share offer is supported by Magic's board of directors.